ResponsivePaper/responsivepaper-docs/docs/css-reference.md

 ## rp-ps-* (paper size and orientation)

-Use the rp-ps-* classs (e.g. rp-ps-letter, rp-ps-legal, rp-ps-letter-ls, rp-ps-legal-ls) to set the paper size of the pages.
+Use the rp-ps-* classes (e.g. rp-ps-letter, rp-ps-legal, rp-ps-letter-ls, rp-ps-legal-ls) to set the paper size of the pages.

 The following paper sizes are supported: